 Avoid the Rabbit Hole, Alice

 Having laid out which sites to target during this reclamation phase, there are a few caveats to keep in mind.
-Even if a link is from a high authority site, this doesn’t mean it’s worth the time reaching out to get it updated.
+Even if a link is from a high authority site, this doesn’t mean it’s worth the time reaching out to get it updated as you journey into your SEO site migration.

 For example, a lot of backlinks may be from news stories or press releases dating several years back.
 It will be extremely difficult to get a publisher to update a news story from 2011 just because your site has changed domain names.